ComposedAI/.github/profile/README.md

 A Toolkit of single purpose libraries that can be composed together to build Generative AI solutions

+### Features

+* Minimal Individual Libraries - Each library is a single purpose library with minimal to no external dependencies
+* Toolkit - Each library is designed to be used independently or together for a complete GenAI stack
+* Node and TypeScript - The entire tookit is designed to run on NodeJS because I am a fan of Node and TS

 ## Contribution guidelines

 ## Useful resources